donaljojoofficial/ArchSec/README.md

-# PlaniX — Secure Development & Planning Assistant
+# ArchSec — Secure Development & Planning Assistant

 ---

-PlaniX – AI-Powered Secure Development & Planning Platform
+ArchSec – AI-Powered Secure Development & Planning Platform

-PlaniX is an AI-integrated platform designed to help developers, engineers, and security professionals plan, design, and evaluate secure software systems from the ground up.
+ArchSec is an AI-integrated platform designed to help developers, engineers, and security professionals plan, design, and evaluate secure software systems from the ground up.
 It streamlines secure system design, threat modeling, cost estimation, and security testing strategy — all inside a single, intelligent web application built using Python Django and deployed in GitHub Codespaces.